Live and Let Live (10cc album)

-Live and Let Live was 10cc's first live album, released in the Autumn of 1977.
+Live and Let Live is 10cc's first live album, released in the autumn of 1977.
 It was recorded at the Hammersmith Odeon in London between 18 and 20 June 1977 and the Manchester Apollo, Manchester between 16 and 17 July 1977.

 Overview

-The album featured the new full scale line-up of 10cc after the departure of Kevin Godley and Lol Creme in 1976.
-The trio of Eric Stewart, Graham Gouldman and Paul Burgess who recorded the most recent 10cc album Deceptive Bends (1977), that was issued earlier that year, were joined by Rick Fenn, Stuart Tosh and Tony O'Malley.
+The album features the then-new line-up of 10cc after the departure of Kevin Godley and Lol Creme in 1976.
+The trio of Eric Stewart, Graham Gouldman and Paul Burgess who recorded the most recent 10cc album, Deceptive Bends, that was issued earlier that year, were joined by Rick Fenn, Stuart Tosh and Tony O'Malley.
 Tony O'Malley was also assigned with lead vocals on "Art for Art's Sake".

-As the tour promoted Deceptive Bends, the live album features all but one track from it - "I Bought a Flat Guitar Tutor".
+As the tour promoted Deceptive Bends, the live album features all but one track from it – "I Bought a Flat Guitar Tutor".
 The rest of the set list relied mostly on Stewart/Gouldman compositions.

 Release and reception

 The album was a hit, reaching Top 10 in Norway and Sweden and No. 14 in the UK charts and later receiving a Gold certification.
 The song "The Wall Street Shuffle" backed with "You've Got a Cold" was issued as a single in America, but failed to reach the charts.
 "I'm Mandy Fly Me" was issued as a single in Australia.